radish-es/casebook-property/content/problems/membertou.md

 ---
-title: the Membertou First Nation's Transition to the FNLMA
+title: Membertou's Transition to the FNLMA
 short: Membertou First Nation and the FNLMA
-description: Questions and materials on the Membertou First Nation's adoption of the *FNLMA*
+description: Membertou First Nation's adoption of the FNLMA
 class: problem
 tags:
-  - use
   - reserve-lands
+image: /imgs/membertou.jpg
+imgcaption: Membertou Convention Centre, Verne Equinox, CC BY-SA 3.0
+links:
+  - url: content/statutes/indian-act.md
+    explanation: The federal Indian Act establishes several features of property and governance on reserve lands.
+How would you describe this structure and what has chanced under the Membertou Land Code?
-  - indigenous-law
+  - url: content/cases/guerin.md
+    explanation: The Supreme Court in Guerin describes how the common law doctrine of Aboriginal title has changed since St Catherine's Milling and explains its relevance to emerging principles and relationships around reserve lands.
-  - treaty
+  - url: content/secondary/fnlma-yellowhead.md
+    explanation: What concerns have been raised about the FNLMA regime?
+Might these explain some of the diverse decisions being made by First Nations with respect to reserve lands governance?
+weight: 15
-published: false
+published: true
 ---

-Please read [this CBC News article,](https://www.cbc.ca/news/politics/indian-act-horrible-existence-senator-christmas-1.4149551) in which Senator Dan Christmas, the first Mi'kmaq member of the Canadian Senate, describes some of the challenges the Membertou First Nation has faced with respect to lands governance under the federal *Indian Act* and how his community has responded to these challenges.
+Please read [this CBC News article,](https://www.cbc.ca/news/politics/indian-act-horrible-existence-senator-christmas-1.4149551) in which former Senator Dan Christmas, the first Mi'kmaw member of the Canadian Senate, describes challenges the Membertou First Nation has faced with respect to lands governance under the federal *Indian Act* and how his community has responded to these challenges.

-As the article notes, Membertou has recently opted out of the lands-related provisions of the *Indian Act* and opted into an alternative federal legislative regime, the *First Nations Lands Management Act* (*FNLMA*).
-The *FNLMA* provides a framework for participating First Nations to create their own Land Code dealing with property rights and governance on their reserve lands.
+As the article notes, Membertou has recently opted out of the lands-related provisions of the *Indian Act* and opted into an alternative federal regime, the *First Nations Lands Management Act* (*FNLMA*).
+The *FNLMA* provides a framework for participating First Nations to create their own Land Code dealing with property and governance on their reserve lands.

 Membertou adopted its current Land Code under the *FNLMA* in 2019.
 Some key provisions from this Land Code are excerpted below.

-### *Membertou Land Code*, 2019 (excerpts)
+## *Membertou Land Code*, 2019 (excerpts)

 **Preamble**